cunnie/docs/hetzner-freebsd.md

 ## How I set up a FreeBSD Server on Hetzner

-I'm switching to Hetzner because at the time it was cheaper than my current provider.
-My new machine is named **shay.nono.com** and its
-IP address is **78.47.249.19**
+I'm switching to Hetzner because it's cheaper than my current provider.
+My new machine is named **shay.nono.com** and its IP address is **78.47.249.19**

 For initial set-up, these instructions are decent: